SEC v. Wahi: Charges

 All three defendants are accused of wire fraud and conspiracy to commit wire fraud.
-The SEC's prayer for relief insists that the court find that the three defendants violated federal securities laws, permanently restrain and enjoin Defendants from, directly or indirectly, engaging in cryptocurrency trading. fine the three to pay civil penalties, and order the three defendants to surrender an amount equal to the illicit proceeds they obtained through Nikhil’s and Ramani’s trading.
+The SEC's prayer for relief insists that the court find that the three defendants violated federal securities laws, permanently restrain and enjoin Defendants from, directly or indirectly, engaging in cryptocurrency trading. fine the three to pay civil penalties, and order the three defendants to surrender an amount equal to the illicit proceeds they obtained through Nikhil's and Ramani's trading.

 Ishan's attempt to flee the United States

-In a Department of Justice press release, Williams further accuses the three of attempting to flee the United States.
+In a U.S. Department of Justice press release, Williams further accuses the three of attempting to flee the United States.
 On the evening of Sunday, May 15, 2022, Ishan purchased a one-way flight to India that was scheduled to depart the next day shortly before Ishan was supposed to be interviewed by Coinbase in its apparent investigation of Ishan's possible insider trading.
-In the hours between booking the flight and his scheduled departure, Ishan called and texted Nikhil and Ramani about Coinbase’s investigation, and sent both of them a photograph of the messages he had received on May 11, 2022, from Coinbase’s director of security operations.
+In the hours between booking the flight and his scheduled departure, Ishan called and texted Nikhil and Ramani about Coinbase's investigation, and sent both of them a photograph of the messages he had received on May 11, 2022, from Coinbase's director of security operations.
 Prior to boarding the May 16, 2022 flight to India, Ishan was stopped by law enforcement and prevented from leaving the country.